 Help yourself buffet breakfasts to set you up for the day

 Mechanical assistance throughout your trip

 Bike wash facilities

 Trip photo album

-Additional transportation or accommodation should you require it
+Additional transportation or accommodation not mentioned above

 Additional accommodation before, during or after the trip

 At the end of the trip, we will be arriving back in the Glentress area around 17:00